 For every SNAP purchase a customer makes they receive a $2 Food Buck to purchase fresh produce at the store.

 Fresh Corners Locations

-Fresh fruits and vegetables like apples, bananas, oranges, potatoes, and onions are now available – and can be purchased using food stamps – at the following 6 stores (with three more in development).
+Fresh fruits and vegetables like apples, bananas, oranges, potatoes, and onions are now available – and can be purchased using food stamps – at the following nine stores (with one more in development).

 Want to see a Fresh Corners store in your neighborhood?